Intravenous Peramivir for Seasonal Influenza

 Abstract & Commentary

-By Dean L. Winslow, MD, FACP, FIDSA, Chief, Division of AIDS Medicine, Santa Clara Valley Medical Center; Clinical Professor, Stanford University School of Medicine Dr. Winslow is on the speaker's bureau for GSK and Cubist Pharmaceuticals, and is a consultant for Siemens Diagnostics.
-This article originally appeared in the December 2010 issue of Infectious Disease Alert.
-It was edited by Stan Deresinski, MD, FACP, and peer reviewed by Timothy Jenkins, MD.
+By Dean L. Winslow, MD, FACP, FIDSA, Chief, Division of AIDS Medicine, Santa Clara Valley Medical Center; Clinical Professor, Stanford University School of Medicine, is Associate Editor for Infectious Disease Alert.

 Synopsis: Outpatients with uncomplicated seasonal influenza were treated with single doses of IV peramivir 300 mg/kg, 600 mg/kg, or placebo.
 Peramivir significantly reduced the time to alleviation of symptoms at both doses compared with placebo.
 Peramivir was well-tolerated, and side effects were comparable to placebo.